GNGscr/debrand-design/README.md

 ## 🔍 Summary

-Debrand Design showcases a unique fusion of **visual storytelling, animation precision, and minimalist UX structure**.
+Debrand Portfolio showcases a unique fusion of **visual storytelling, animation precision, and minimalist UX structure**.
 It's meant to function as both a portfolio and a product that reflects the developer's values: clarity, creativity, and interactivity.

 ---